Ken Griffin (businessman): Political views and activities

 While being interviewed by Paul Tudor Jones at the Robin Hood Foundation investor conference in October 2020, Griffin criticized Joe Biden's plans to raise the long-term capital gains tax rate.

 After Hamas's October 7 attacks on Israel in 2023, Griffin contacted the Harvard Corporation leadership to demand a university response, including a condemnation of 30 student groups that signed a letter critical of Israel.
 He also supported statements made by fellow alumnus and donor Bill Ackman that his firm would not hire students who signed the letter.
 In January 2024, Griffin expressed his discontent with Harvard's educational approach, saying that the university should focus on educating future leaders and problem solvers rather than getting lost in issues like microaggressions and DEI.
 In May 2024, he criticized the "failed education system" for anti-Israel protests on campuses, urging Harvard to "embrace our Western values that have built one of the greatest nations in the world".

 Griffin has criticized President Trump's tariffs, saying that the U.S. "is on a slippery slope to crony capitalism".

+In January 2026, Griffin suggested the development of artificial intelligence is overhyped, saying, "You're not going to generate this kind of spend unless you're going to make a promise you're going to profoundly change the world."

+In April 2026, New York City Mayor Zohran Mamdani featured Griffin's residence in a video announcing a new wealth tax.
+In response, Griffin threatened to stop the development of a Citadel office building at 350 Park Avenue in New York City to focus on Miami instead.
+In August 2026, Griffin announced that he intended for Citadel to continue its investment at 350 Park Avenue as the anchor tenant.